deepak251222/bite-task/README.md

 In this Java application, built with Java 8, Spring Boot, and MySQL HERE ALL API With RESPONSE CODE like  200,201

-  Identify API  (base on documents conditions like if data is not prject it will create new record and retruning data)
+  Identify API  (base on documents conditions like if data is not present it will create new record and retruning data like below Response)

   POST   http://localhost:8080/api/contacts/identify